isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 _____________

-## <a name="key-updates-for-the-new-commerce-experience-for-cloud-solution-provider-csp-seat-based-offers"></a><a name="3"></a>Belangrijke updates voor de nieuwe commerce-ervaring voor Cloud Solution Provider(CSP) aanbiedingen op basis van een seat
+## <a name="key-updates-for-the-new-commerce-experience-for-cloud-solution-provider-csp-seat-based-offers"></a><a name="3"></a>Belangrijke updates voor de nieuwe commerce-ervaring voor Cloud Solution Provider(CSP)-aanbiedingen op basis van een seat

 ### <a name="summary"></a>Samenvatting